 TSC has mainstreamed the provisions of the professional standards and competencies and the career path into key policy documents, including the Comprehensive and Harmonized National Teacher Policies (TSC, 2020b), Teacher Licensing Examination Guidelines and Syllabus (2021d), and the Collective Agreement signed by TSC and the Sierra Leone Teachers Union (Sierra Leone, 2022).
 The Comprehensive and Harmonized National Teacher Policies has clarified the concepts of teacher professionalism, registration, certification, and licensing.
-It stipulates the criteria for registration, categorization of the teachers in accordance with the career path and fees payable for each category for registration and licensing (see Table 2.5 on the level of the fees).
+It stipulates the criteria for registration, categorization of the teachers in accordance with the career path and fees payable for each category for registration and licensing.
 It also states that the license is renewable every three years.
 The Teacher Licensing Examination Guidelines and Syllabus define the competency examination that teachers must take before they can be registered and licensed to practice.
-There are five modules for the examination: English Language Grid for all Categories of Teachers; Mathematics Grid for all Categories of Teachers; ICT Grid for the various Categories of Teachers; Teacher Education Curriculum Grid for all Categories of Teachers; and Professional Standards Grid for the various Categories of Teachers?
+There are five modules for the examination: English Language Grid for all Categories of Teachers; Mathematics Grid for all Categories of Teachers; Teacher Education Curriculum Grid for all Categories of Teachers; and Professional Standards Grid for the various Categories of Teachers.